 Conditions continued to remain drier than normal through the remainder of the summer, with a growing long-term precipitation deficit.
 On September 14, the Office of Policy and Management issued a press release asking for 10% voluntary water conservation and clarifying that the Drought Advisory issued on June 27 remained in effect statewide.

 On October 27, 2016 the Office of the Governor announced a Drought Watch for all counties except New London and Windham, which remained under a Drought Advisory.
 Precipitation had ranged from 60% to 73% of normal across the state during June through September.
 Drinking water reservoirs continued to decline and average levels statewide dropped below 80% of normal as of the end of September, with some reservoirs much less than half capacity.
-Some public water suppliers, particularly in southwestern Connecticut, needed emergency interconnections to ensure that drinking water remained available.
+Some public water suppliers, particularly in southwestern Connecticut, needed emergency interconnections to ensure that drinking water and other public services such as fire protection remained available.
 Many public water suppliers issued strict mandatory water use restrictions.
 Agricultural impacts were thankfully limited, due to an ending growing season, although some farmers were reportedly struggling to obtain water for cows.
 Residents and businesses in the Drought Watch counties were asked to voluntarily conserve water by 15%, and by 10% in the Drought Advisory counties.

 On May 8, 2017, following some substantial hydrologic recharge over the preceding winter, the IDW ended the Drought Watch, but maintained the Drought Advisory statewide.
 Average statewide drinking water reservoir levels were at more than 100% of normal as of the end of April, with three systems at less than 90% of normal.